-REMEMBER: If an Article 4 Direction is in place or a condition restricts development, this does not necessarily mean you will not be able to progress your project, however you will need to go through the planning permission process and the application will be assessed against the development plan and other material planning considerations.
+REMEMBER: If an Article 4 Direction is in place or a condition restricts development, this does not necessarily mean you will not be able to progress your project, however you will need to go through the planning application process.
+The application will be assessed against the development plan and other material planning considerations.